Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

    {{site.data.alerts.note}}
    <ul>
-     <li>To allow specific changes (for instance, correct a typo, update a DNS name or an expired certificate, or temporarily disable SAML SSO without losing any of the other settings), the command permits changing individual SAML settings independently.</li>
+     <li>To allow specific changes (for instance, correct a typo, update a DNS name or an expired certificate, or temporarily disable SAML SSO without losing any of the other settings), the <code>qq saml_modify_settings</code> command permits changing individual SAML settings independently.</li>
      <li>To let the cluster validate the authentication messages from the IdP and make sure that the IdP issued them to the cluster, first-time SAML configurations require providing all configuration settings.</li>
      <li>Aside from a basic check of the IdP certificate, Qumulo Core doesn't verify the configuration parameters.
-It is the cluster administrator's responsibility to ensure that IdP-initiated SAML logins (that initate when the user clicks <strong>Continue to SSO login</strong> in the Web UI) work correctly.</li>
+It is the cluster administrator's responsibility to ensure that IdP-initiated SAML logins work correctly.
+(These logins initate when the user clicks <strong>Continue to SSO login</strong> in the Web UI.)</li>
    </ul>
    {{site.data.alerts.end}}